12:13 PM to 01:23 PM

 Click the 'Play' button to read out loud this webpage content

-English New Year Day observed on 1st of January can be regarded as the most widely celebrated event all over the world.
+English New Year’s Day observed on January 1 can be regarded as the most widely celebrated event all over the world.
 It is also believed to be the public holiday declared in most parts of the world.
 It marks a new beginning and remains as an occasion for joyous celebration.
 At many places, people burst crackers and do fireworks at the stroke of midnight when the New Year dawns.
-They also spend the day meeting friends and relatives, exchanging greetings, gifts and pleasantries with them, visiting places of interest and enjoying sumptuous feasts.
+They also spend the day meeting friends and relatives, exchanging greetings, gifts, and pleasantries with them, visiting places of interest and enjoying sumptuous feasts.
 Many also visit temples and places of worship and seek the blessings of the Almighty for their welfare and success in the New Year ahead.

 Sign up to receive our Newsletters and enjoy a free membership plan for 3 months